 Essentially, you should walk away if the buyer is not proven eligible to purchase the home.
 It is best if they are pre-approved before putting in an offer.
 When reviewing the offer, ensure a pre-approval letter is submitted with the documentation.
-If you are looking to get pre-approved, click here.

 When should I compromise with the buyer?

 Buying a home and selling a home are both big investments.
 You will have to be open to compromise and negotiation with a buyer to come to an offer that benefits you both.
 You should both get a sense of mutual gain.
 To navigate this and assure you are not being taken advantage of, work openly with your real estate agent.
 If the buyer is trying to consistently lowball or threatens to walk away, it is likely best to skip the compromise and move on.

 If you are dealing with difficult home buyers, here are a few tips to keep in mind:

 - Take time to truly listen to the buyer

 - Do research

 - Find a way to help the potential buyers see the potential in the home with your agent